Christine Nicol: Research and work

 Nicol's research focuses on animal welfare science as the primary research area.
 She has conducted significant research on the methods used in this field.
 In her research about the need of hens to flap their wings in a cage environment, experiments in a controlled setting were conducted, differences between the control and experiment group were observed and the rebound rate was recorded during the experiment replication.
-This showed that hens did not adapt to living in a battery cage She has also conducted investigations on how closely the commonly used welfare assessing measures are tied to animals’ preferences and environmental choices.
+This showed that hens did not adapt to living in a battery cage.
+She has also conducted investigations on how closely the commonly used welfare assessing measures are tied to animals’ preferences and environmental choices.
 She placed hens in three different environments and observed the environmental preferences for each animal.
 The findings provide a way of validating and justifying welfare indicators that can be used in practice.

 Nicol has also researched on understanding the abnormal behavior in domestic animals.
 She authored an article observing the abnormal oral behavior in horses due to dietary changes.
-The horses were administrated an antacid diet to control the crib-biting behavior of horses.
+The horses were administered an antacid diet to control the crib-biting behavior of horses.
 The experiment indicated a decline in crib-biting behavior with the antacid diet.
 Nicol has conducted significant research on the role of ethics in animal welfare and scientific procedures.
 Her research suggests that the current limits on severity are not sufficient to protect animals.
 She authored an article presenting her stance against the use of live animals in experiments involving severe suffering such as exposure to events that threaten the biological or social functions of animals.
 She presents an ethical case in favor of imposing a ban on the use of animals in harmful experiments.

 Along with advocating the regulatory ban on the involvement of animals in severely harmful experiments, Nicol also researched on the cognitive processes and animal sentience of domestic animals.
 She examined the cognitive influences on the avian maternal response in hens by manipulating chicks’ knowledge and observing the change in hen's response to chicks that appeared to be mildly distressed.
 It was found that hens experience emotional empathy and integrate their prior knowledge with the chick's distress cues and then exhibit an adaptive response.
 Nicol extended her research to study the impact of humans on wild animal populations.
 In early 2020s, she authored an article shedding light on the ‘Anthropogenic Threats to Wild Cetacean Welfare’ and also suggested the use of a welfare assessment tool for wild cetaceans for bridging information gaps present in policy making.

 In 2015, Nicol authored a book called “The Behavioural Biology of Chickens” which was reviewed in 2016 by Paul M. Hocking.
 He states the book “covers a wide range of applied biology and behavior” and also refers to the book as an “excellent resource for more detailed research”.